Floquet engineering of many-body states by the ponderomotive potential: Light enhanced electron-electron attraction

 where $E(t)^2= (E_0 \cos \omega t)^2$ couples parametrically to the Raman phonon $X$ either directly or via a IR phonon. \equa{eqnSI:electron_raman_phonon} could be transformed as

 where we defined the shifted phonon frequency $\omega_0^{\prime 2}= \omega_0^2 (1+ \lambda E_0^2/2) $ and shifted phonon variable $X^{\prime}=X+\frac{\rho}{\omega_0^{\prime 2}}$.
 The electron density $\rho$ is the slow variable and the phonon $X$ is the fast one.
-At order $E_0^4$, the $\frac{1}{4} \omega_0^{ 2} \lambda E_0^2 \cos 2\omega t$ term may contribute to the Ponderomotive potential only by the parametric response proportional to quantum/thermal fluctuations, which is small.
+At order $E_0^4$, the $\frac{1}{4} \omega_0^{ 2} \lambda E_0^2 \cos 2\omega t$ term may contribute to the ponderomotive potential only by the parametric response proportional to quantum/thermal fluctuations, which is small.
 Therefore, we neglect this term and \equa{eqnSI:electron_raman_phonon2} becomes

 where the second term is now the only dynamical driving term.
-Even with dissipation, \equa{eqnSI:electron_raman_phonon3} fits in case~2 of the main text, and the resulting Ponderomotive potential is therefore simply obtained from the retarded response function of a Harmonic oscillator as:
+Even with dissipation, \equa{eqnSI:electron_raman_phonon3} fits in case~2 in \equa{eqn:lemma1}, and the resulting ponderomotive potential is therefore simply obtained from the retarded response function of a Harmonic oscillator as:

+\equa{eqnSI:vp_raman_phonon_vp} is the static component of the effective interaction derived in Ref.~\cite{Babadi.2017}.
 Therefore, there is a positive contribution at order $E_0^2$, and a negative contribution at order $E_0^4$ if $\omega$ is red tuned relative to $\omega_0$.
 Since the negative $ \lambda^2 E_0^4$ term is resonantly enhanced as $\omega$ gets close to $\omega_0$ from the red tuned side, it is possible for it to exceed the positive $ \lambda E_0^2$ contribution, and enhance the attraction interaction.